Upright Bass Setup

 playing height.

-steel cable.
-We tried the special cords (like the Velvet strings
+We tried the special cords (like the Velvet strings brand) but

-brand) but didn't like them because they stretched for days and
+didn't like them because they stretched for days and weeks after

-weeks after installing them.
-Each bass has an optimum cable
+installing them.
+Each bass has an optimum cable length between

-length between the bottom of the tailpiece, and the relationship
+the bottom of the tailpiece, and the relationship and distance to

-and distance to the bottom of the bass and endpin.
-Here, every
+the bottom of the bass and endpin.
+Here, every bass is

-bass is different.
-Some like longer distances, some "like"
+different.
+Some like longer distances, some "like" shorter

-shorter distances on the cable.
-When we say "like",
+distances on the cable.
+When we say "like", we mean whatever

-we mean whatever allows the bass and strings to be the most responsive
+allows the bass and strings to be the most responsive and vibrate

-and vibrate the free-est (is that a word?)
-Most of the time,
+the free-est (is that a word?)
+Most of the time, we're able

-we're able to tune the strings, bridge and tailpiece so that
+to tune the strings, bridge and tailpiece so that the partials line

 5) No upright bass set up is complete, until the right sound post